All Episodes

 So it's very sophisticated, guys.

-And then once they get them into the United States, there's a so you got your Mexican network, right?
+And then once they get them into the United States, there's a, so you got your Mexican network, right?

-Which is responsible for smuggling the aliens, typically from Mexico City, right?
+Which is responsible for smuggling the aliens typically from Mexico City, right?

-Through Mexico City, or they come in from the southwest from the southwest border here.
+So most of the time, the illegal aliens come into Mexico, right, through Mexico City, or they come in from the southwest, from the southwest border here.

 They travel through these countries, make it into Mexico City.

-Whether it's Nueva Laredo, Reynosa, Matomoros, right?
+Whether it's Nueva Laredo, Reynosa, Mato Moros, right?

 And as you guys can see, there's a sister city on the other side.

-With Montamoros, you got Brownsville, all right.
+With Montamoros, you got Brownsville, all right?

 And you got the whole valley here.

-So uh Roma, and what's in Mexican City?
+So Roma, what's the Mexican city?

-Yeah, see that, yeah.
+Yeah, see that?

-God, oh my god, don't ever go to Roma, Texas.
+Don't ever go to Roma, Texas.

-Jesus, I remember that place.
+I remember that place.

 Anyway, but you guys get the idea, right?